weakweak/riff.tf/_posts/2017-01-01-assassination.md

 ### Traits

-At this point in the expansion, a lot of characters will be at 25 artifact knowledge or at least close to it.
-So filling out 34 traits is fairly quick, and you'll have the 3 golden traits easily.
+At this point in the expansion, a lot of characters will be at 40 artifact knowledge or at least close to it.
+So filling out traits is fairly quick, and you'll have all the golden traits easily.

 If you do require the routes you should take, you can follow these routes in order.